 A social worker will determine whether you need personal care, and whether it can be delivered at home.
-If you do require a home care package, you can select your preferred care provider.
-If you’ve not yet received a care needs assessment, you may find it useful check for 7 signs that can tell you if an elderly person needs assisted living.
+If you do require a care at home package, you can select your preferred care provider.

 Free personal care in Scotland does not necessarily apply to all domestic activities, however.
 For example, you may be charged for support with:

-- Services outwith your home (i.e. day care centres or lunch clubs)
+- Services outside your home (i.e. day care centres or lunch clubs)

 - The cost of supplying food or pre-prepared meals

 You’ll also be eligible for Attendance Allowance if you qualify for free personal care at home in Scotland.
 Attendance Allowance helps offset extra costs you may incur if you have a severe disability that requires someone to help look after you (although you don’t need to have a carer in order to claim).
 If you are 65 or older, and have a disability related to physical or mental health, you may qualify for Attendance Allowance.

 People in Scotland of any age can access free nursing care, as long as you’ve been assessed as requiring nursing care support.